 Around lunchtime on any given weekday, the crowds of sharply-dressed office workers come cascading in waves from the shimmering towers of Singapore’s Central Business District.
 A good portion of these waves flow naturally to a low, octagonal tile-roofed building; a dwarf among the surrounding giants.

 But if you flow along with them, your perspective will begin to shift.
-Once inside, away from the looming skyscrapers and closer to human scale, it becomes apparent this building is actually large enough to fit an expansive market with dozens of tantalizing food stalls and ample seating; the ceiling is actually two stories up, supported by beautifully crafted iron buttresses arching high above you.
+Once inside, away from the looming skyscrapers and closer to human scale, you’ll find this building is actually large enough to house an expansive market with dozens of tantalizing stalls and ample seating; the ceiling is actually two stories up, supported by beautifully crafted iron buttresses arching high above you.

 And — if you happen to be here at the quarter hour — you will find your gaze pulled suddenly upward as you hear the proud striking of bronze bells in the clock tower high above.
 Here, under these delicate Victorian arches and surrounded by the bells’ vibrating overtones, you may feel momentarily transported straight back to the 1800s.